spatialos/UnrealGDK/README.md

 ### `GenerateInteropCodeCommandlet`
 The code generator will take a set of Unreal classes, and generate routing code (called "type bindings") that enables automated Unreal <-> SpatialOS communication.
 This file lives in a separate .uproject (`InteropCodeGenerator`) to prevent cross-dependency between generated code and the code generator.

-The interop code generator first generates `.schema` files from `UObject` class layouts via Unreal's reflection system for SpatialOS to be able to understand and store Unreal data.
-Then, it generates special `SpatialTypeBinding` classes which are designed to convert property updates to and from SpatialOS (in the form of component updates), and send/receive RPCs via SpatialOS commands.
-There is rudimentary logic to handle conditional replication based on actor ownership.
+First, the interop code generator generates `.schema` files from `UObject` class layouts via Unreal's reflection system.
+This enables SpatialOS to understand and store Unreal data.
+Then, it generates `SpatialTypeBinding` classes.
+These classes:
+* Convert property updates to and from SpatialOS in the form of component updates.
+* Send and receive RPCs via SpatialOS commands.
+* Have rudimentary logic to handle conditional replication based on actor ownership.

-The code generator can be run by executing either `generate_code.bat` or `generate_code.sh` after building the `InteropCodeGenerator` project with `Development Editor` at least once.
+To run the code generator, make sure you have built the `InteropCodeGenerator` project with `Development Editor` at least once.
+Then execute either `generate_code.bat` or `generate_code.sh`

 ### `USpatialNetDriver`

-Unlike our `UnrealSDK` examples, SpatialOS initialization in Spatial GDK happens at the net driver level. `SpatialNetDriver` connects to SpatialOS.
-Within the `OnSpatialOSConnected` callback, client will send a request to spawn a player.
+Unlike our `UnrealSDK` examples, SpatialOS initialisation in Spatial GDK happens at the net driver level. `SpatialNetDriver` connects to SpatialOS.
+Within the `OnSpatialOSConnected` callback, the client sends a request to spawn a player.

 ### `USpatialNetConnection`

 How we handle net connections diverges somewhat from Unreal's approach.
-If a worker is managing N players, Spatial GDK will create N + 1 `USpatialNetConnection`'s.
-The first connection is a special "fall back" connection which is used to write the state of objects managed by the worker to SpatialOS, such as static objects or NPCs.
-The remaining connections are used by each `PlayerController` managed by the worker, and actors which are owned by each player controller are replicated via their player controllers `USpatialNetConnection`.
+If a worker is managing N players, Spatial GDK creates N + 1 `USpatialNetConnection`s.
+The first connection is a special "fall back" connection; the GDK uses this connection to write to SpatialOS the state of objects managed by the worker.
+These objects could be NPCs or static objects, for example.
+The remaining connections are used by each `PlayerController` managed by the worker.
+Actors owned by each `PlayerController` are replicated via their player controller's `USpatialNetConnection`.
 On the client side, there is just one `USpatialNetConnection`, similar to Unreal's current approach.

 ### `USpatialInterop`